Skip to Content

 Fattoush Salad

-£8.00
+from £8.00

 In our traditional Lebanese fattoush salad, we combine a colourful medley of ingredients to create a refreshing burst of flavours.
 We carefully blend the crispness of fresh lettuce, juicy pomegranate seeds and refreshing cucumber slices with a unique combination of herbs, each playing a role in enhancing the overall taste and texture of this exquisite dish.
 This is topped with pieces of toasted Lebanese bread and drizzled with Lebanese sourced pomegranate syrup.